goastian/midori-desktop/taskcluster/docs/kinds.rst

 ---------------------
 A beetmover task for android APKs and AABs.

-push-bundle
+push-apks
 -----------
-Push Focus and Fenix AABs to Google Play.
+Push Focus and Fenix APKs to the Samsung Galaxy Store.

 push-bundle
 -----------